jrroosevelt/VS2PCG/Card clarifications G-L.md

 **Old at the Dawn of Humanity** triggers at the start of your Main Phase each turn.
 Each time it resolves you must follow the instructions of the next effect on the list, starting with **Woman** and ending with **Spirit**.

 ^(Source: Rule Insert)

+# Limbo (Battleworld Domain)
+^CardNumber: ^CV4-022

+*Set: Crossover Vol. 4*

+This Domain creates character tokens.
+A token character works just like a regular character except that if it ever gets put into a KO pile or otherwise leaves play, remove it from the game.
+We suggest you use facedown cards you aren’t using.

+^(Source: Rule insert)

 # [Living Tribunal](http://vs.tcgbrowser.com/images/cards/big/GAL-017.jpg)
 ^CardNumber: ^GAL-017